Christian Ritter

-Christian Ritter (probably 1645 to 1650 – probably after 1725) was a composer and organist of the North German organ school.
+Christian Ritter (c.
+1645–1650 – likely after 1725) was an organist and composer of the North German organ school.

 Biography

-Ritter, likely a pupil of Christoph Bernhard in Dresden.
+Ritter was likely a pupil of Christoph Bernhard in Dresden.
 A notice on one of his works described him as Kammerorganist (chamber organist) in Halle in 1666, although this position does not appear in the records until 1672.
-In 1677 he was the Hoforganist (court organist).
+In 1677, he was the Hoforganist (court organist).
 The composer David Pohle was Kapellmeister at Halle during these years.
 Ritter may have left Halle in 1677, as the role of Kammerorganist was filled by Johann Philipp Krieger that year.

-Some years later he went to Sweden.
+Some years later, he went to Sweden.
 In 1681, he was mentioned on a record of the Stockholm court, a year later as deputy Kapellmeister.
 Ritter went back to Dresden in 1683, becoming Kammerorganist and deputy Kapellmeister under Christoph Bernhard.
 In 1688, he was evidently back in Stockholm as Kapellmeister, remaining there until 1699.
 According to a detail on a vocal work, Ritter was living in Hamburg in 1704.

 In 1717, he described himself in a letter to Johann Mattheson as "Emeritus, who did his part at the royal, electoral and princely courts for more than 30 years in re musica".